Child safety in the car

 We’ve provided a lot of information in this guide about child safety, but if you’re still unsure, the manufacturers will provide ample information when you buy a car seat, so you can be safe in the knowledge that it’s the right size for your grandchildren and will protect them during a car journey.

-For more advice on driving safely, try exploring the rest of Age Co's Useful Articles.
+For more information on driving in later life, try exploring the rest of Age Co's Useful Articles.

 Win £500 in the Age Co Prize Draw!